Repeated measures analysis

 Comments

-• For each dog over time, there is a strong increase and gradual decrease in log-histamine.
-The gradual decrease explains the significant time effect after we took out time 0.
+• For each dog over time, gradual decrease in log-histamine from time 1: significant time effect after we took out time 0.

-• The pattern is more or less the same for each dog, regardless of drug.
-This explains the non-significant interaction.
+• Pattern about same for each dog, regardless of drug, hence non-significant interaction.

-• Most of the trimethaphan dogs (blue) have higher log-histamine throughout (time 1 and after), and some of the morphine dogs have lower.
+• Most trimethaphan dogs (blue) have higher log-histamine throughout (time 1 and after), some morphine dogs (red) have lower.

-• But two of the morphine dogs have log-histamine profiles like the trimethaphan dogs.
-This ambiguity is probably why the drug effect is not quite significant.
+• But two morphine dogs have log-histamine profiles like trimethaphan dogs.
+This ambiguity probably why drug effect not quite significant.

 Mixed models